MPolaris/onnx2tflite/readme.md

 - [AutoEncoder/VAE](https://github.com/AntixK/PyTorch-VAE)
 - all torchvision classification models
 - some segmation models in torchvision
-- 2D CNN without special operators(custom)
+- 1D or 2D CNN without special operators(custom)
 ---
 ## Add operator by yourself
 When you counter unspported operator, you can choose to add it by yourself or make an issue.<br/>